 1. Better Sleep

-A fear of missing out or FOMO can keep us scrolling during hours we should be sleeping or ramping down for the night.
-While scrolling, the blue light from digital screens, and general stress that social media causes can hurt our ability to fall asleep at night.
+Fear of missing out or FOMO can keep us scrolling during hours we should be sleeping or ramping down for the night.
+While scrolling, the blue light from digital screens, and the general stress that social media causes can hurt our ability to fall asleep at night.

 As a result, taking a social media break or finding ways to limit social media use can lead to longer, better-quality sleep.